 Among, them 12.2% (229) of children were born through ART, whereas 87.8% (1,652) of children were born through natural conception.

 Read Also: Ectopic pregnancy

-Among the children who have born through ART used different treatment modalities, like infertility medication for 91 cases, intrauterine insemination for 89 cases, for, IVF for 78 cases and more than one method had been used for 28 cases.
+Among the children who have been born through ART used different treatment modalities, like infertility medication for 91 cases, intrauterine insemination for 89 cases, IVF for 78 cases, and more than one method had been used for 28 cases.